Abu Musab al-Zarqawi: Pre-U.S. invasion of Iraq

-Before the invasion of Afghanistan, Zarqawi was the leader of an Islamic militant group with some connections to al-Qaeda.
-In an interview on Al-Majd TV, former al-Qaeda member Walid Khan, who was in Afghanistan fighting alongside Zarqawi's group explained that from the day al-Zarqawi's group arrived, there were disagreements, differences of opinion with bin Laden.
-Saif al-Adel, later bin Laden's military chief and an Egyptian who attempted to overthrow the Egyptian government, saw merit in Zarqawi's overall objective of overthrowing the Jordanian monarchy.
-He intervened and smoothed the relations between Zarqawi and Al Qaeda leadership.
-It was agreed that Zarqawi would be given the funds to start up his training camp outside the Afghan city of Herat, near the Iranian border.
+Before the invasion of Afghanistan, JTJ had some connections to al-Qaeda.
+In an interview on Al-Majd TV, former al-Qaeda member Walid Khan, who was in Afghanistan fighting alongside al-Zarqawi's group explained that from the day al-Zarqawi's group arrived, there were disagreements, differences of opinion with bin Laden.
+Saif al-Adel, later bin Laden's military chief and an Egyptian who attempted to overthrow the Egyptian government, saw merit in al-Zarqawi's overall objective of overthrowing the Jordanian monarchy.
+He intervened and smoothed the relations between al-Zarqawi and al-Qaeda leadership.
+It was agreed that al-Zarqawi would be given the funds to start up his training camp outside the Afghan city of Herat, near the Iranian border.

-Zarqawi's group continued to receive funding from Osama bin Laden and pursued "a largely distinct, if occasionally overlapping agenda", according to The Washington Post.
-Counterterrorism experts told The Washington Post that while Zarqawi accepted al-Qaeda's financial help to set up a training camp in Afghanistan he ran it independently and while bin Laden was planning September 11, Zarqawi was busy developing a plot to topple the Jordanian monarchy and attack Israel.
+Al-Zarqawi's group continued to receive funding from bin Laden and pursued "a largely distinct, if occasionally overlapping agenda", according to The Washington Post.
+Counterterrorism experts told The Washington Post that while al-Zarqawi accepted al-Qaeda's financial help to set up a training camp in Afghanistan he ran it independently and while bin Laden was planning September 11, al-Zarqawi was busy developing a plot to topple the Jordanian monarchy and attack Israel.

-The Washington Post also reported that German Intelligence wiretaps found that in the fall of 2001 Zarqawi grew angry when his members were raising money in Germany for al-Qaeda's local leadership.
-"If something should come from their side, simply do not accept it," Zarqawi told one of his followers, according to a recorded conversation that was played at a trial of four alleged Zarqawi operatives in Düsseldorf.
+German Intelligence wiretaps found that in autumn 2001, al-Zarqawi grew angry when his members were raising money in Germany for al-Qaeda's local leadership.
+According to a recorded conversation that was played at a trial of four alleged al-Zarqawi operatives in Düsseldorf, al-Zarqawi told one of his followers that "if something should come from their side, simply do not accept it".